 Students are encouraged to apply early.

 Short-term student loans of up to $500 may be available through the Pitt Public Health Office of Student Affairs for students with unexpected emergencies who have paid their tuition for the term.
-Students should contact Assistant Dean for Student Affairs Mary Derkach for more information.
+Students should contact the Office of Student Affairs for more information.
 Loans must be repaid within three months.